SirMetathyst/zinc/README.md

     // automatically register component types
     // with the default entity manager
     // see generated files for how to do it manually
     // if required.
-The convention I use is to call it a "kit"
+The convention recommended is to have the "kit"
-    // where the root contains all your components and /systems
+    // suffix for packages which extend zinc funtionality.
-    // contains all logic for those components "xxx/xxx/to/yourkit"
+    "path/to/yourkit"
 )

 func main() {